Seir Kieran GAA: Schools hurling and underage hurling

 Although ultimately unsuccessful, Seir Kieran had also won through to both the Minor 'B' and the U-21 Hurling Finals of 1974.
-Of the Minor 'B' Final against much-fancied Killeigh, the Midland Tribune reported that "At no stage was full back Eugene Coughlan allowed to relax his most extraordinary talents".
+Of the Minor 'B' Final against Killeigh, the Midland Tribune reported that "At no stage was full back Eugene Coughlan allowed to relax his most extraordinary talents".
 Future stalwarts such as Paddy Mulrooney, Noel Bergin, Jimmy Connor, Mick Coughlan, Johnny Abbott and Joe Mooney also featured.
 Johnny Abbott played in goals that year for the U-21 team, coached by Tony Murphy.
-He was kept busy in the U-21 Final against Kinnitty, where much of the Minor panel, augmented by players like Liam Corcoran, Brendan Coughlan, Val Kennedy, Sean Coughlan, Barney Breslin and Joe Bergin, proved no match for a Kinnitty side powered by Pat Delaney, Des Egan and Frank Bergin.
+He was kept busy in the U-21 Final against Kinnitty, where much of the Minor panel, augmented by players like Liam Corcoran, Brendan Coughlan, Val Kennedy, Sean Coughlan, Barney Breslin and Joe Bergin, lost against Kinnitty and its key players Pat Delaney, Des Egan and Frank Bergin.
 Despite this setback, it was clear that Seir Kieran's unfolding horizons were very bright.
 At the club's AGM for 1975, an intense discussion took place on how to bring on all of the young players.
 This resulted in something of a "new departure" for Seir Kieran – the establishment of a Minor Club with Seamus Mulrooney as its first chairman.

 From the 1960s onward, the Vocational Schools and the other post-primary schools in Offaly had put emphasis on the proper preparation of their GAA teams.
 This process would receive an important boost with the opening of St. Brendan's Community School in Birr in 1980.
 The catchment area of the Community School comprises much of Offaly's hurling heartland, as well as contiguous parts of north Tipperary.
-The experience of winning together for the School tended to dilute the old parochial bitternesses, and to ensure that these students would give of their best for their County later on.